 When embarking into the announcing phase, the object is to put down, as clearly and cleanly as possible, what it is you are proposing.
 It doesn’t have to be as shriveled and naked as a bare statement, but it must be clearly discernible.

 In the enunciation phase, you have the opportunity to give shape, color, and mettle to your idea.
 Just as we enunciate words – that is, not slurring or mumbling them together but allowing every consonant and vowel a voice – to guard against misunderstanding, so we must also enunciate our ideas in order to avoid a similar fate.

 Thirdly, we have illustration.
 For many people, ideas remain vague and somewhat sinister until clothed in something more substantial.
 To discuss the idea of beauty may have merit – but in terms of sheer weight, the word will only have substance as it is attached to an image.
 You may find this step the most difficult in your writing as often ideas we thought were clear to us are not as obvious as we supposed.

 Lastly, we must reiterate.
 This means restating, preferably using simple, summarized language, the idea you set out to prove in the first place.
 Here you are putting the ‘period’ on your idea, which tells us all that you are finished, and that we can get a snack, and come back refreshed to wrestle with your next one.

 Again, there is fluidity to the above scheme, and one’s competence in the art of the craft will influence how jarring the divisions are.
 I guess the final thing I should mention is that while it is important that writer’s write functionally (that is, with an aim in view), it is equally important that writing not be reduced only to function.
 Most wouldn’t think very highly of a musician who sings only for a paycheck, or who sings only to promote an ideology.
-As with all art, there must be an underlying delight in the tools as well as in the process.
+As with all art, there should be an underlying delight in the tools themselves as well as the final product.